Characterizing and correcting electron and hole trapping in germanium cross-strip detectors: COSI Detectors and Calibration

 During the 2016 calibration campaign, the detectors were irradiated with seven different radioactive sources, yielding 15 different spectral lines covering an energy range of 60\,keV to 1836\,keV.
 Charge transport simulations were performed in order to produce templates of the distribution of collection time difference (CTD) between the electron and hole signals measured on opposite sides of the detector.
 For each pixel, an empirical CTD was measured using a $^{137}$Cs source, and the simulated data was benchmarked against the measured data in order to calibrate the relation between the difference in measured collection time and the interaction depth.

 In order to calibrate photon energy reconstruction, for each strip, the pulse heights produced by the 15 spectral lines were fitted to a third-order polynomial which related these measurements to the known energies of the lines.
 Each of the photopeaks were fitted to a Gaussian plus a linear background model to determine its centroid.
+The photopeaks were not fitted as a function of depth at this stage of calibration, therefore the effects of charge trapping on the CCE remain in the calibrated data.
 Additional energy calibrations, including corrections for temperature-dependent effects and for cross-talk with neighboring strips, were also applied.
 In this work we will refer to the 2016 energy calibration as the first-order energy calibration, while our work introduces second-order (depth-dependent) corrections.